facebook/react/docs/tutorial/tutorial.md

 }
 ```

 In [JavaScript classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), you need to explicitly call `super();` when defining the constructor of a subclass.
+When creating a class component in React, you should always call the base constructor with `props`.

 Now change the Square `render` method to display the value from the current state, and to toggle it on click: